-The Centre for Behaviour Analysis (CBA) at the School of Education is an international research centre with associations from across QUB, other national and international Universities and Research Centres, and the local and international community.
+The Centre for Behaviour Analysis (CBA) at the School of Social Sciences, Education and Social Work is an international research centre with associations from across QUB, other national and international Universities and Research Centres, and the local and international community.

 The Centre for Behaviour Analysis is based on a philosophy of inclusion, evidence-based effective education, and person-centred research and practice.
 Our mission is to provide knowledge and skills that improve confidence and competence and lead to improvements for individuals, families and caregivers, and society.
 We conduct research into a range of topics related to Education, Pedagogy, Curriculum, and Learning across the lifespan.